milvus-io/milvus/tests/python_client/README.md

 2. Notice

-- Do not initialize ORM objects in the test case files.
+- Do not initialize PyMilvus objects in the test case files.
 - Generally, do not add log IDs to test case files.
 - Directly call the encapsulated methods or attributes in test cases, as shown below: